Licensed Professional Counselor

 Bria Williams-Roby

-My goal is to explore meaning and help clients understand their worldview, I guide them in separating their identity from their symptoms, allowing them to reclaim their power.
-I use a narrative approach, believing that clients are the authors of their own lives.
+My goal is to create a space where you feel heard, in control, and safe.
+I will guide you in separating your identity from your symptoms, allowing you to reclaim your power.
+I use a narrative approach, believing that you are the author of your own life.
 Everyone has a story, and I empower my clients to rewrite theirs.

 About Me: